klorenz/atom-open-plus/README.md

 If word under cursor has no extension, and resolved file does not exist, extension from current file is added to filename.

+If you click at a filename, keep the left mouse-button pressed and then hit the (left) ctrl-key, it will also open the file, you clicked at.

 Xikij Support
 -------------